Practicing for tonight; just a few hours away!! #ClassOf2025

 🐝 Mark your calendars for Hornet Summer Sports Camps!

-14 days ago, Toni Clay
+about 1 month ago, Toni Clay

 The graphic titled “Hornet Summer Sports Camps” features a yellow background and announces six youth sports camps offered by Athens ISD, each in a white box with bold sport titles and camp details.
 Football is June 2–4 from 9–11:30 AM for grades 1–9, $30.
 Girls & Boys Basketball is June 2–4 from 12:30–3 PM for grades 1–9, $40.
 Volleyball is June 2–4 from 10 AM–12 PM for grades 3–9, $30.
 Softball is June 9–11 from 9–11 AM for grades 2–9, $30.
 Baseball is June 9–11 from 10:30 AM–12:30 PM for grades 2–9, $30.
 Girls & Boys Soccer is June 9, 10 & 12 from 6–8:30 PM for grades 1–9, $30.
 A note clarifies that grades are based on the upcoming school year.
 Camp locations are listed as: football and soccer at Bruce Field; basketball and volleyball at the competition gym in front of AHS; and softball and baseball at their respective fields.
 Registration opens 30 minutes before the first day of camp.
 For more information, call 903-677-6992 Monday through Thursday.